 Seattle is not one of the most popular and often visited cities in the United States, but its beautiful views, edgy arty culture, and lots of outdoor activities continue to attract over 18 million visitors a year.

 Never thought of Seattle as a place you’d like to visit?
-These Top 10 Reasons to Visit Seattle from “Traveler’s Digest” might convince you otherwise.
-“Smarter Travel” even argues that it is the top US destination to visit in the summer: Five Awesome Reasons to Visit Seattle This Summer.
+These 9 Reasons to Visit Seattle in the fall from “Traveler’s Digest” might convince you otherwise.
+“Smarter Travel” even argues that it is the top US destination to visit in the summer: 12 Fun Things to Do in Seattle.